SeanHwangG/test/computer-science/os.md

   * Reading from cache makes a disk perform like a memory
   * Application exhibit locality for reading and writing

+> Question

-> 22-bit address space, 512-byte cache, a cache block size of 64 bytes.
+* 22-bit address space, 512-byte cache, a cache block size of 64 bytes.
 Bits for index/tag?
   * 3 / 13
   * 2j: associativity
   * 2k: cache entries (indices)
   * 2m: address
   * 2n: block size
   * line: of bits (aka, index)
   * tag: of lines required to uniquely identify a memory address block
   * word: least significant bits which uniquely identify a word on a line of cache

 {% tabs %}
 {% tab title='amazon' %}